dsccommunity/ComputerManagementDsc/README.md

 xScheduledTask resource is used to define basic recurring scheduled tasks on the local computer.
-Tasks are created to run indefinitely based on the schedule defined. xScheduledTask has the following properties:
+Tasks are created to run based on the schedule defined. xScheduledTask has the following properties:

 * TaskName: The name of the task